briannoyama/briannoyama.github.io/_posts/2017-10-08-javascript-origami.markdown

 - `pie_experience.js` animates the pie chart that I use show my work experience.
 - `skill_bars.js` animates the bars that show my proficiency with different skills.

-If one looks at the code in each of these, one will see some copy/paste code, which is admittedly *code smell*: code problems that do not prevent *current* functionality, but that may have nonfunctional flaws.
+If one looks at the source for each of these, one will see some copy/paste code, which is admittedly *code smell*: code problems that do not prevent *current* functionality, but that may have nonfunctional flaws.
 Furthermore, there exists libraries, such as D3 ([link][d3]) that would have effectively abstracted a lot of the repeated pieces of code.
-I did take on this project to learn Javascript, and while I did pick up some jQuery ([link][jquery]), D3 felt a bit like a sledge-hammer.
+I did take on this project to learn Javascript, and while I did pick up some jQuery ([link][jquery]), D3 felt like a sledge-hammer, over-kill for a personal webpage.
+For enterprise, I would prefer to use D3 instead.

 Otherwise, I finally wrote my first blog post!
 Thanks for reading =).